nbhankes/VWC-Week-1-Team-Project/README.md

 The website will be structured like this, from top to bottom:

-..*Header
+Header

-..*Introduction text to Group #1
+Introduction text to Group #1

-..*Pictures of team members
+Pictures of team members

-..*Description text of #vetswho code misison
+Description text of #vetswho code misison

-..*Video of #vetswho code
+Video of #vetswho code

-..*Footer
+Footer

 Team Assignments: